 YOUR CONSUMER RIGHTS

-Hagens Berman believes that consumers have the right to reimbursement for the premium price they paid for what they thought was a powerful, efficient and emissions-compliant option.
-According to the firm's investigation, GM charged consumers high prices for vehicles that are in fact emitting illegally high emissions, rendering them out of compliance with federal regulations.
-Simply put, thousands of consumers did not receive what they paid for, and purchased their Silverado under what we believe is false information.
+Hagens Berman believes that consumers have the right to compensation for the premium price they paid for what they thought was a powerful, efficient and environmentally “clean” option.
+According to the firm's investigation, GM charged consumers an additional premium for vehicles that are allegedly emitting unexpectedly and unnecessarily high emissions.
+Thousands of consumers did not receive what they paid for and purchased their Silverado or Sierra under allegedly false information.

 TOP AUTO LITIGATION FIRM

-Hagens Berman is one of the most successful auto litigation law firms in the U.S. and is presently leading nationwide cases against Volkswagen, GM, Mercedes and Fiat Chrysler for use of diesel emissions-cheating software.
+Hagens Berman is one of the most successful auto litigation firms in the U.S. and has led nationwide cases against Volkswagen and other automakers for their widespread use of diesel emissions-cheating software.
 Our firm’s independent research outpaces even government agencies, and we are the only firm dedicating its own resources to uncovering new instances of fraud.
-Hagens Berman has also taken on other automakers on behalf of consumers throughout the United States for safety defects and negligence, and your claim will be handled by attorneys experienced in automotive consumer law.
+Hagens Berman has also taken on other automakers on behalf of consumers throughout the United States for safety defects and negligence.

 CASE TIMELINE